lumi-a/funsearch-notes/bin-packing-randomised-order-best-fit.typ

   ```,
   caption: [Approximation-ratio $≈1.495531$],
 )
-The approximation-ratio decreased, but it was still extremely close to $1.5$, and the structure was cleaner now.
-Trying out different values for `a` and `b` indicated that coprime pairs maintained high approximation-ratios.
+Even though the approximation-ratio decreased, it remained close to $1.5$, despite the instance's structure being simpler.
+Trying out different values for `a` and `b` indicated that coprime pairs of numbers maintained high approximation-ratios.
 This was enough to come up with a sketch for the proof.